 a letter is. . . a letter!

-when does it become a large letter?
+when is it a large letter?

-The next step up, with a maximum size of 35.3 x 25cm and up to 2.5cm, or 1 inch, thick is the 'Large Letter' format.
+The next step up, with a maximum size of 35.3cm x 25cm and up to 2.5cm, ( around 1 inch ), thick is the Large Letter format.

 A Large Letter can weigh as much as 750gm and might contain things like A4 documents, cased DVDs or magazines.

-You can, however, use your mailbox for items up to 20Kg in weight and as large as 61 x 46 x 46cm ( the Royal Mail's 'Medium Parcel' limits ) at no extra charge... but they will have to be forwarded by private courier, especially to addresses abroad.
+You can, however, use your mailbox for items up to 20Kg in weight and as large as 61cm x 46cm x 46cm ( the Royal Mail's Medium Parcel limits ) at no extra charge, but must be forwarded by Private Courier to destinations abroad.